HTTPArchive/almanac.httparchive.org/src/README.md

 npm run ebooks
 ```

-There is a GitHub Action which can be run manually from the Actions tab to generate the Ebooks and open a Pull Request for them.
+There is a GitHub Action which can be run manually from the Actions tab to generate the Ebooks and store the resulting files in an artifact.
 This is the easiest way to generate them.

 ## Generating ebooks - including print-ready ebooks if you want a hardcopy